keyurgit45/expense-tracker-client/README.md

 This expense tracker goes beyond simple transaction logging.
 It features:

 - **Clean Architecture**: Following domain-driven design principles for maintainability and scalability
-- **Premium Monochromatic UI**: A carefully crafted dark theme using only shades of gray for a sophisticated, distraction-free experience
+- **Premium Monochromatic UI**: A carefully crafted dark theme using only shades of grey for a sophisticated, distraction-free experience
-- **Intelligent Categorization**: ML-ready infrastructure with pgvector support for automatic transaction categorization
+- **Intelligent Categorisation**: ML-ready infrastructure with pgvector support for automatic transaction categorisation
 - **Real-time Updates**: Live transaction updates using Supabase real-time subscriptions
-- **Performance Optimized**: Smart caching and efficient state management for smooth user experience
+- **Performance Optimised**: Smart caching and efficient state management for a smooth user experience

 ## Features

 ### Core Functionality
 - 📊 **Dashboard Overview**: View your current month's balance, income, and expenses at a glance
 - 💰 **Transaction Management**: Add, edit, and delete transactions with ease
-- 🏷️ **Smart Categorization**: Automatic category suggestions based on transaction descriptions
+- 🏷️ **Smart Categorisation**: Automatic category suggestions based on transaction descriptions
-- 📅 **Date-based Grouping**: Transactions organized by date with contextual headers (Today, Yesterday, etc.)
+- 📅 **Date-based Grouping**: Transactions organised by date with contextual headers (Today, Yesterday, etc.)
 - 🔄 **Recurring Transactions**: Track and manage recurring payments and income

 ### User Experience
-- 🌑 **Premium Dark Mode**: Exclusively designed dark theme optimized for reduced eye strain
+- 🌑 **Premium Dark Mode**: Exclusively designed dark theme optimised for reduced eye strain
-- ⚡ **Lightning Fast**: Instant loading with shimmer effects and optimized data fetching
+- ⚡ **Lightning Fast**: Instant loading with shimmer effects and optimised data fetching
 - 🎯 **Smart Filtering**: Filter transactions by type (Credit/Debit), category, and recurring status
 - 📱 **Responsive Design**: Beautiful on all screen sizes with consistent 20px padding throughout